priyambj/erudite-py/README.md

 Docker
 ---
 We also provide a docker image including all needed libraries to run the framework.
-We suggest the following procedure for using it on MacOs or any Linux distribution with the newest docker version installed.
+We suggest the following procedure for using it on MacOs or any Linux distribution with the newest docker version installed (https://docs.docker.com/engine/installation/).
 ```
 # Clone our github repositiory into erudite
 git clone git@github.com:BMKEG/erudite-py.git erudite